Pierre Charles L'Enfant: Military service

 L'Enfant was wounded at the Siege of Savannah on October 9, 1779.
-He recovered and became a prisoner of war at the surrender of Charleston, South Carolina on May 12, 1780.
+He recovered and became a prisoner of war at the surrender of Charleston, South Carolina, on May 12, 1780.
 He was exchanged in November 1780 and served on General Washington's staff for the remainder of the American Revolution.
+While the historical consensus generally attributes the creation of the Badge of Military Merit, later known as the Purple Heart, to George Washington in 1782, there is an implied claim by Pamela Scott, Washington D.C. historian and former editor of The L'Enfant Papers at the Library of Congress, that L'Enfant may have conceived the medal's design.
 L'Enfant was promoted by brevet to Major in the Corps of Engineers on May 2, 1783, in recognition of his service to the cause of American liberty.
 He was discharged when the Continental Army was disbanded in December 1783.
+In acknowledgment of his Revolutionary War contributions, L'Enfant received 300 acre of land in present-day Ohio from the United States.
+However, he never set foot on or resided in the granted land.
+A map outlining the territory was sketched on the reverse side of a segment of L'Enfant's land deed, signed by President Thomas Jefferson on January 13, 1803.